 In this section, I’ll show you briefly how to compare two sets of data in a Bar graph with percentage changes.
 If you want to know more about this method, please follow the article ‘How to Show Percentage Change in Excel’.
-We will compare the percentage increase or decrease of profits with respect to the previous year profits.
+We will compare the percentage increase or decrease in profits with respect to the previous year’s profits.

 - Then again, type this formula in cell F6 to determine the positive variances of the profits.

-The IF Function stores the increase of profits in column F.
+The IF Function stores the increase in profits in column F.

-This time, the IF Function stores the decrease of profits in Column G.
+This time, the IF Function stores the decrease in profits in Column G.

 - Finally, get the percentage values by using the following formula.

 Now we are going to show this information in a Bar graph.
-Specially our main focus is on Percentage Change.
+Our main focus is on Percentage Change.
 Let’s see how we make a chart for this.